 Note: Photocopy all requirements beforehand.
 Bring all the requirements photocopy and original copy.
 They need the original copy for verification.
 The judge who will officiate the wedding is being determined though a raffle.
 Raffle is held every Monday.
 So after completing the payment, we must return the following week for the result.

-8. NOVEMBER 23, 2020 – We decided to call the City Hall around 4:00pm just to be sure that the raffle was already finished.
+8. NOVEMBER 23, 2020 – We decided to call the Hall of Justice around 4:00pm just to be sure that the raffle was already finished.
 We cannot reached their office so we decided to go their personally.
 We were told that our officiating judge is from RTC Branch 83.
 Luckily, RTC Branch 83 is just a few blocks from our home.
 So we pay their office a visit to confirm our slot.
-The City Hall haven’t yet forwarded our names to RTC Branch 83 but the staff were kind enough to accommodate us.
+The Hall of Justice haven’t yet forwarded our names to RTC Branch 83 but the staff were kind enough to accommodate us.
 We learned that usually judges were very busy and were often on leave for the whole month of December.
 Also, only Thursdays and Fridays were allotted for weddings, the rest of the week is for hearings and other stuffs.
 Our planned wedding date was supposed to be December 8/18, 2020, so the only choice we have is to get married that week or next year (January).
 We went home and weighed our options.

 9. NOVEMBER 24, 2020 – Prior to the wedding, there must be a physical appearance for interview and final instructions.
 We decided to get married that week so after work we meet with the staff of RTC Branch 83.
 Just basic instructions actually.
 Since it is still Covid, simple protocol such as wearing of face mask and face shield are required.
 No slippers, off-shoulder, mini skirts, etc. Parents cannot be the witnesses.
 Only two (2) witnesses are allowed and one (1) guest, a total of only 5 people in the court room for the wedding party.
 Also we must submit the names of two witnesses prior to the wedding day.